fbrzrvn/weather-app/README.md

 ## About

 In this project I have to develop an UI that shows the weather of different cities and allows filter/edit and save some information.
 The solution must be developed using the frontend framework you want (Vue.js, React, Angular...etc) and any other library that the candidate considers useful.

-*Functional requirements:*
+_Functional requirements:_

 1. Use OpenWeatherMap API to obtain weather information
 2. Show a list of at least ten cities' weathers in the main app page
 3. Search input with autocomplete cities to filter the previous list

-*Evaluation points:*
+_Evaluation points:_

 1. Clean code
 2. Easy to use
-2. UI/Layout design
+3. UI/Layout design
-3. Tests
+4. Tests
-4. Components design
+5. Components design

 <br>

 ## Built with

 - React with Typescript
+- React Query for data fetching
 - Styled components for styling
 - Eslint & Prettier for linting
-- Jest for testing
+- Jest, React Testing Library and Cypress for testing

 ## Getting Started